 A while back I pointed to a soap opera of a story on the Yellowstone Club World crack-up.
 The high-living husband was splitting from his high-living wife and it was throwing a wrench into the finances.

 Apparently that was just the start of the troubles.
 Now that they’ve run headlong into a credit crunch, Yellowstone Club World filed for bankruptcy.
-If you read the AP story linked here it paints a story of an overextended company run by a guy who lives as big as the billionaire members: yachts, planes, Aston-Martins, and Bentleys for a start.
+If you read the whole story here it paints a story of an overextended company run by a guy who lives as big as the billionaire members: yachts, planes, Aston-Martins, and Bentleys for a start.

 The club was initially just one ownership club in Montanta, but then Tim and Edra Blixseth started “an international replica of the Montana enterprise but with a steep $1.5 million buy-in fee.
 Over the next two years Tim Blixseth bought a chateau in France, a golf resort in Scotland, a villa in Mexico and an estate in the┬ Caribbean.”